CYLIX-V2/Cylix-Demo/README.md

 - **Multi-Tenant MSSP Architecture**: Enterprise-grade tenant isolation, cross-tenant analytics, and resource management
 - **Compliance Orchestration**: Automated evidence collection and framework support (SOC2, ISO27001, NIST CSF)
 - **Federated Learning**: Architecture for cross-environment pattern learning while maintaining tenant data isolation

+### Why acquire instead of build?

+Based on the shipped code and documentation, Cylix V2 is positioned as a **build-vs-buy accelerator**:

+- **Enterprise-grade architecture is already in place** (FastAPI backend, React/TypeScript UI, Kubernetes/Helm deployment, observability, multi-tenant MSSP patterns).
+- **XDR + SOAR + UEBA + purple-team design work is largely done**, including mission-oriented orchestration, the AI Director, and federated learning primitives.
+- **Security and compliance groundwork is documented** (threat models, zero-trust patterns, NIST CSF / SOC 2 / ISO 27001 mappings).
+- **Deployment, operations, and buyer-ready docs exist**, reducing the time from acquisition to a rebranded, marketable offering.

+### Real-incident alignment (Cloudflare, Microsoft, MOVEit, MGM, Change Healthcare)

+A separate buyer report walks through how Cylix would have helped in several high-profile incidents (Cloudflare Thanksgiving 2023; Microsoft Midnight Blizzard and Storm-0558; MOVEit mass exploitation; MGM Resorts; Change Healthcare).
+In each case, Cylix is used to:

+- Detect identity abuse and service account misuse earlier via UEBA and mission triggers.
+- Correlate anomalous email, data access, and lateral movement across identity, network, and application telemetry.
+- Orchestrate containment actions (account lockdowns, host isolation, WAF/IPS updates, secret rotation) via AI-driven playbooks.
+- Provide post-incident reporting and coverage analysis for leadership and regulators.

+This gives acquirers a concrete, case-study-style way to explain Cylix to their own customers.

 Detailed acquisition materials (technical metrics, readiness reports, and roadmap) live in the private buyer documentation and can be shared under NDA.